-The Group on 31/12/2016 had negative working capital, as current liabilities exceed current assets by \in 2.748 k. (parent company \in 6.429 k).
-The most important part of current liabilities (38% the Group and the parent company) is long-term debt installments payable in the following year.
+As at 31/12/2017, the Group had negative working capital, as current liabilities exceed current assets by € 58.917 k. (parent company € 65.414 k).
+A significant part of current liabilities (83% regarding the Group and 84% regarding the parent company) pertains to short-term debt and long-term debt installments payable in the following year.

-Without taking into consideration the short-term loan liabilities, the Group working capital is presented positive by \notin 2.918 k and the Company's is presented negative by \notin 1.260 k.
+Without taking into consideration the short-term loan liabilities, the Group working capital is presented positive by € 5.788 k and the Company's is presented negative by € 1.071 k.